BenC0/Norman/README.md

-# Norman - Objective Optimisation
+# Norman - An Optimisation Development Toolkit

+**Please note:** This is under active development and is likely to contain many bugs.

 ## Acronyms & Abbreviations
 - **N**: Norman